-Secret-Ingredient No-Bake Chocolate Coconut Macaroons (gluten, dairy, and sugar free)
+Healthy No Bake Chocolate Oatmeal Cookies (gluten, dairy, and sugar free)

 Looking for a healthy dessert?
 These no bake macaroons are delicious and have a low carb option.
 No bake cookies are one of my favorite things to make because I can whip them up in a flash.

-My version is less sweet than the original but I prefer it that way.
+They are less sweet than most homemade chocolate no bake cookies out there, but personally I prefer it that way.

-These macaroons hold together very well (thanks to the gelatin and coconut oil), even though they are pretty crumbly during the moulding/spooning stage, once they are set you will see a huge improvement.
+These macaroons hold together very well (thanks to the gelatin and coconut oil) even though they’re pretty crumbly during the molding/spooning stage,

 I love that these are a one-pot, no-bake cookies and that they work very well shaped into cookie molds.
 If you choose to spoon them into clusters make sure to press them together a bit, or squish in a ball in your hands before placing on the paper.